Key airport information may also be found at: http://worldaerodata.com/

 Fiji is the main air hub throughout the Pacific specifically Nadi International Airport servicing International and Domestic routes.
 There are 2 registered airlines Fiji Airways and Northern Air, the latter operating domestically.
 There are 32 Airports and air strip 4 paved 28 unpaved (CIA World Fact Book).

-The Department of Civil Aviation is the Government’s focal point to international civil aviation bodies with the likes of the Montreal-based "ICAO General Assembly", the link to both the ICAO Montreal-based HQ as well as its Bangkok-based "Asia and Pacific Regional Office", the Vanuatu based ‘Pacific Islands Aviation Safety Office", the Forum Secretariat sponsored "Pacific Islands Air Services Agreements", the "Regional Steering Committee Meeting for the Cooperative Aviation Programme for Asia and the Pacific", "The Asia/Pacific Directors General of Civil Aviation Conference", the "Association of South Pacific Airlines."
+The Fiji Department of Civil Aviation (CAAF) is the Government’s focal point to international civil aviation bodies with the likes of the Montreal-based "ICAO General Assembly", the link to both the ICAO Montreal-based HQ as well as its Bangkok-based "Asia and Pacific Regional Office", the Vanuatu based ‘Pacific Islands Aviation Safety Office", the Forum Secretariat sponsored "Pacific Islands Air Services Agreements", the "Regional Steering Committee Meeting for the Cooperative Aviation Programme for Asia and the Pacific", "The Asia/Pacific Directors General of Civil Aviation Conference", the "Association of South Pacific Airlines."

 The Department is responsible for the establishment of Air Services Agreements with sovereignties wishing to generate trade, tourism links and diplomatic relations within Fiji through the provisions of air transportation.

 The Department of Civil Aviation is responsible for the facilitation of requests for non-scheduled international air operators who wish to make a landing or overflight within Fiji’s Flight Information Region.
 It is also responsible for facilitating the issue of air service licenses to international operators wishing to provide scheduled air services into and out of Fiji in accordance with the Air Services Agreement.